Cyb3rWard0g/Invoke-ATTACKAPI/README.md

                                                                                             Valid Accounts
 ```

-### Getting an up to date ATT&CK Matrix for Enterprise and exporting it to a csv
+### Getting an up to date ATT&CK Matrix for Enterprise and exporting it to a csv file
 ```
 Invoke-ATTACKAPI -Matrix | select Persistence, 'Privilege Escalation', 'Defense Evasion','Credential Access', Discovery, 'Lateral Movement', Execution, Collection, Exfiltration, 'Command and Control' |